-Suraj acts for a wide range of clients from individuals to operators with multiple sites including major pub and restaurant chains, wine retailers, hotels, late night operators, developers and large independents.
+Suraj acts for a wide range of clients from individuals and independents to national operators with multiple sites including leading major pub and restaurant chains, entertainment venues, wine retailers, hotels, late night operators, developers and online alcohol delivery and food businesses.

-He advises clients on various aspects of licensing law including acquisition of a premises, new premises licence applications and variations as well as representing clients at contested hearings.
-He has dealt with complex matters surrounding late-night licensing, and achieved success in obtaining new premises licence and variations in towns and cities with a cumulative impact policy in place where there is a presumption to refuse such applications.
+- complex licensing applications in difficult areas - Suraj has achieved notable success in obtaining new premises licences and material variations in towns and cities with a cumulative impact policy in place where there is a presumption to refuse such applications,

-Suraj is a regular contributor to the Publican’s Morning Advertiser, the trades key national magazine.
-He is the author of various Poppleston Allen articles and research surveys, including those on the Late Night Levy and councils which have adopted them, EMROs and Cumulative Impact Polices which have been referenced and published in the trade and national press.
+Suraj is a regular contributor to the trade press including the trades key national magazine and work with various stakeholders and trade bodies within the industry.
+He is the author of various Poppleston Allen trade guides, articles, blogs and research surveys and reports, including surveys on the Late Night Levy and cumulative impact policies, which have been widely referenced in the trade and national press.